Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Algorithm

 \subsection{Exploration Phase}

+Our first component is the exploration phase.
+Recall that $F_t^{-i}$ estimates the value function of the fictitious policy that maximizes welfare when agent $i$ is absent.
+Obtaining high-quality $F_t^{-i}$ for all $n$ agents then requires the algorithm to explore in the direction of multiple policies rather than only in a single policy's direction.
+This challenge necessitates reward-free reinforcement learning, where the learning algorithm seeks to explore the environment in the directions of all possible policies as opposed to only a single one.

 Inspired by \citet{2020On}, we design a reward-free exploration algorithm as in Algorithm \ref{algorithm:L3}, incorporating the linear structure of the MDP.
 Specifically, to handle multiple reward functions from the seller and $n$ agents, we propose to explore the environment without using the observed rewards from it.
-Instead, we define an exploration-driven rewards $l_h^k$ as a scaled bonus term $u_h^k$ to encourage exploration by further taking into account the uncertainty of estimating the environment.
+Instead, we define an exploration-driven reward $l_h^k$ as a scaled bonus term $u_h^k$ to encourage exploration by further taking into account the uncertainty of estimating the environment.
 The bonus term computed in Line 6 quantifies the uncertainty of estimation with a linear function approximator.
 Based on the exploration-driven rewards $l_h^k = u_h^k/H$ and the bonus term $u_h^k$ as well as the linear function approximation, we calculate an optimistic Q-function and perform the optimistic reward-free LSVI to generate the exploration policy.
 Note that in Algorithm \ref{algorithm:L1} and the subsequent Algorithms \ref{algorithm:L3} and \ref{algorithm:L4}, we define a truncation operator $\Pi_{[0,x]}[\cdot]:= \max \{\min\{\cdot,x\}, 0\}$.
-Different from the standard LSVI introduced above, the reward-free LSVI only considers value function as the regression target, i.e., we solve a least-square regression problem in the following form
+Distinguished from the standard LSVI introduced above, the reward-free LSVI only considers the value function as the regression target, i.e., we solve a least-square regression problem in the following form

 where $\cF_{\mathrm{lin}}$ is the linear function class.
 Then, we obtain the coefficient vector $w_h^k$ for linear function approximation.

 Moreover, for the optimistic Q-function in Line 9, we construct it by combining not only the linear approximation function and the exploration bonus $u_h^k$ but also the exploration-driven reward $l_h^k$.
-Meanwhile, we collect the trajectories of visited state-action pairs and the corresponding reward feedbacks of $r_i, \forall i=0,1,\ldots, n$, which is $\cD=\{(x_{h}^{k},a_{h}^{k})\}_{k,h} \cup \{r_{i,h}(x_{h}^{k},a_{h}^{k})\}_{i,h,k}$ for the subsequent Exploitation phase in Algorithms \ref{algorithm:L3} and \ref{algorithm:L4}.
+Meanwhile, we collect the trajectories $\cD$ of visited state-action pairs and the corresponding reward feedbacks of $r_i, \forall i=0,1,\ldots, n$, for the subsequent exploitation phase in Algorithms \ref{algorithm:L3} and \ref{algorithm:L4}.